aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/50-table-viewer/100-discovery.md

 ## Reading documentation

-Browse to the [DynamoTableViewer page](https://www.nuget.org/packages/Eladb.DynamoTableViewer/) on nuget.org and read the module documentation.
+Browse to the [DynamoTableViewer page](https://github.com/cdklabs/cdk-dynamo-table-viewer/blob/master/README.md) on github and read the module documentation.

 {{% notice warning %}}
 As mentioned in the README page of this library, it is not intended for production use.
 Namely because